modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-2.md

 $ds^2=Σg_{μν}dx_μdx_ν$, ($g_{μν}=g_{νμ}$)
 </center>

 - "The gravitational potentials $g_{μν}$ describe the gravitational field.
-They determine the space-time metric ds which is defined as an (absolute) parameter measurable by means of rigid scales and clocks."
+They determine the space-time metric $ds$ which is defined as an (absolute) parameter measurable by means of rigid scales and clocks."

 - "In mathematical terms the search for the field equations amounts to ascertaining the simplest generally covariant differential equations to which the gravitational potentials $g_{µv}$ can be subjected.
 To complete the basis of the general theory of relativity, the field equations must incorporate the electromagnetic field as well as the structure of matter."